airbytehq/airbyte/docs/contributing-to-airbyte/README.md

 ## Community Content

-We welcome contributions as new tutorials / showcases / articles, or to any of the existing guides on our tutorials page.
+We welcome contributions as new tutorials / showcases / articles, or as enhancements to any of the existing guides on our tutorials page.
 Head to this repo dedicated to community content: [Write for the Community](https://github.com/airbytehq/write-for-the-community).

 Feel free to submit a pull request in this repo, if you have something to add even if it's not related to anything mentioned above.

 ## Engage with the Community

 Another crucial way to contribute is by reporting bugs and helping other users in the community.
 You're welcome to join the [Community Slack](https://slack.airbyte.io).
-Refer to [Issues and Feature Requests](issues-and-requests.md) guide to learn about best ways to report bugs.
+Refer to our [Issues and Feature Requests](issues-and-requests.md) guide to learn about the best ways to report bugs.